Edwin Mellen Press: Reception

 Although some critics have described Edwin Mellen Press as a vanity press, the publisher maintains that it is a "non-subsidy academic publisher" and does not accept payments from authors for publication.
-It has been often taken legal action against critics alleging it to be a vanity press — which, some critics claim, has further damaged its reputation.
+It has often taken legal action against critics alleging it to be a vanity press — which, some critics claim, has further damaged its reputation.

 The publisher's litigiousness began in 1993, when its former employee Robert West urged the American academic magazine Lingua Franca to publish an exposé, describing the publisher's founder, Richardson, as a "rogue professor" operating a "vanity press".
 Lingua Franca published "Vanity's Fare: The Peripatetic Professor and His Peculiarly Profitable Press" by Warren St. John as the cover story of its September–October 1993 issue.
-The article described the publisher as a "quasi-vanity press cunningly disguised as an academic publishing house" and, in particular, ridiculed the work Rulers of Reality and the Ruled Races (1990) by Joseph R. Washington, Jr. In response, the publisher, in 1994, sued West and Lingua Franca for libel.
+The article described the publisher as a "quasi-vanity press cunningly disguised as an academic publishing house" and, in particular, ridiculed the work Rulers of Reality and the Ruled Races (1990) by Joseph R. Washington Jr. In response, the publisher, in 1994, sued West and Lingua Franca for libel.
 West sent a letter of regret to Richardson for "the difficulties he had with Lingua Franca magazine and the University of Toronto", stating: "I do not believe Herbert Richardson to be a 'rogue professor,' nor do I believe that the Edwin Mellen Press was organized to be a vanity operation."
 However, in 1996, the publisher lost its lawsuit against Lingua Franca, on grounds that the article in dispute was "supported by an honest assessment of the facts at hand when the article was published".

 In a 1995 conference talk, Brock University philosopher Murray Miles quoted Edwin Mellen Press material, noting the press says it "accepts no author subsidies but also pays no royalties" and expects authors to provide "error-free, camera-ready copy" by themselves — which, according to Miles, means that "a considerable expense is borne by the author."
 He described his own experience of having a manuscript accepted without having sent a requested short statement about the academic merits of the work, concluding that the press is "neither a traditional 'vanity press' nor a typical academic press either ....
 Here, then, is a puzzle worthy of the efforts of an investigative reporter."